lucasp0r/lucasp0r/README.md

 - 🔭 &nbsp; I’m currently working in Zup IT

-- 🤔 &nbsp; I’m looking to collaborate on IAC templates to community

 - 🌱 &nbsp; I’m currently learning everyday about Cloud Techs & DevOps and also trying to provide the best fit for every cloud :)

 - ✨ &nbsp; My repo where i develop my IAC solutions: